Rational coordination with no communication or conventions: Purely rational principles in games

 \subsection{Common beliefs in rationality and iterated reasoning}

-In contrast to individual rationality, collective rationality allows players to make assumptions on each other's rationality.
+In contrast to individual rationality, the collective rationality allows players to make assumptions on each other's rationality.
 Let P be a (purely rational) principle.
-When \emph{all players believe that everyone follows} P, they can reason as follows: \begin{enumerate}[leftmargin=7mm] \item[($\star$)] Suppose that by following P each player $i$ must play a choice from $A_i\subseteq C_i$ (that is, $A_i$ is the smallest set such that $\Sigma(G,i)\subseteq A_i$ for every $\Sigma\in\mathrm{P}$).
-By this assumption, the players may collectively assume that the game that is played is actually $G':=G\upharpoonright (A_1,\dots, A_n)$, and therefore all P-compliant protocols should only prescribe choices in $G'$. \end{enumerate} If players have \emph{common belief} in P being followed, then the reasoning $(\star)$ above can be repeated for the game $G'$ and this iteration can be continued until a fixed point is reached.
-By $\cir(\mathrm{P})$ we denote the principle of \defstyle{collective iterated reasoning of P} which prescribes that P is followed in the reduced game obtained by the iterated reasoning of ($\star$). \lorip{Since every iteration of $(\star)$ only reduces the players' sets of acceptable choices (yet, keeps them nonempty), it is easy to see that $s(\mathrm{P})\subseteq s(\cir(\mathrm{P}))$ for any principle P (see \cite{LORI-VI-techrep} for more details.) } \techrep{ Note that after every iteration of ($\star$), the sets of choices for each player become smaller (or stay the same).
+When \emph{all players believe that everyone follows} P, they can reason as follows: \begin{enumerate}[leftmargin=7mm] \item[($\star$)] Suppose that by following P each player $i$ must play a choice from $A_i\subseteq C_i$ (i.e., $A_i$ is the smallest set such that $\Sigma(G,i)\subseteq A_i$ for every $\Sigma\in\mathrm{P}$).
+By this assumption, the players may collectively assume that the actually played game\footnote{In fact, the actually played game may be a proper subgame of $G'$ as the players may also follow other principles.} is $G':=G\upharpoonright (A_1,\dots, A_n)$, and therefore all P-compliant protocols should only prescribe choices in $G'$. \end{enumerate} If players have \emph{common belief} in P being followed, then the reasoning $(\star)$ above can be repeated for the game $G'$ and this iteration can be continued until a fixed point is reached.
+By $\cir(\mathrm{P})$ we denote the principle of \defstyle{collective iterated reasoning of P} which prescribes that P is followed in the reduced game obtained by the iterated reasoning of ($\star$). \lorip{Since every iteration of $(\star)$ only reduces the players' sets of acceptable choices (yet, keeps them nonempty), it is easy to see that $s(\mathrm{P})\subseteq s(\cir(\mathrm{P}))$ for any principle P (see \cite{LORI-VI-techrep} for more details.) } \techrep{Note that after every iteration of ($\star$), the sets of choices for each player become smaller (or remain the same).
 And since each protocol in any principle P must give nonempty set of choices for any \WLC game, $\cir(\mathrm{P})$ cannot make the set of choices empty for any player.
-By these observations it is easy to see that $s(\mathrm{P})\subseteq s(\cir(\mathrm{P}))$ for any principle P. }
+From these observations it is easy to see that $s(\mathrm{P})\subseteq s(\cir(\mathrm{P}))$ for any principle P. }